ceramic-sf/quick-boi-source/bolq.md

 People create [explanatory knowledge](#explanatory-knowledge).
 This makes them significant in the universe because of the impact they can have.
 While it is good to reject [traditional anthropocentrism](#humans-are-not-the-center-of-the-universe), humans are unique and more special than other non-people entities.
 So the Earth is a "hub" and is significant in the universe because people are here.

 *People are special in that they create explanatory knowledge.
-This makes humans consmically significant.*
+This makes humans cosmically significant.*

 ### People can make environmental anomalies